-During 2017/18 the council, working in partnership with its ALMO (Arms Length Management Organisation), Cheltenham Borough Homes Limited (CBH), developed 9 new homes on three former derelict garage sites.
+During 2018/19 the Council, working in partnership with its ALMO (Arms Length Management Organisation), Cheltenham Borough Homes Limited (CBH), completed 10 new homes on two former garage sites.
 The schemes were funded by capital receipts and revenue contributions from the Housing Revenue Account.
-Work also commenced on 2 further garage sites which will provide an additional 10 units in 2018/19.